wohaco/despace/venus.md

 **VEXAG Goals, Objectives & Investigations (2019).**

->Notes to the list below:<br>**I.** − **III.** are **Goals**;<br>**A.** − **B.** are **Objectives**<br>**(1)** − **(3)** are **Investigations**
+>Notes to the list below:<br>**I.** − **Ⅲ** are **Goals**;<br>**A.** − **B.** are **Objectives**<br>**⑴** − **⑶** are **Investigations**

-   - **I.** Understand Venus’ early evolution and potential habitability to constrain the evolution of Venus‑size (exo)planets.
+   - **Ⅰ** Understand Venus’ early evolution and potential habitability to constrain the evolution of Venus‑size (exo)planets.
       - **A.** Did Venus have temperate surface conditions and liquid water at early times?
          - **HO.
-Hydrous Origins (1)**.
+Hydrous Origins ⑴**.
 Determine whether Venus shows evidence for abundant silicic igneous rocks and/or ancient sedimentary rocks.
          - **RE.
-Recycling (1)**.
+Recycling ⑴**.
 Search for structural, geomorphic, and chemical evidence of crustal recycling on Venus.
-         - **AL. Atmospheric Losses (2)**.
+         - **AL. Atmospheric Losses ⑵**.
 Quantify the processes by which the atmosphere of Venus loses mass to space, including interactions between magnetic fields and incident ions and electrons.
          - **MA.
-Magnetism (3)**.
+Magnetism ⑶**.
 Characterize the distribution of any remanent magnetism in the crust of Venus.
       - **B.** How does Venus elucidate possible pathways for planetary evolution in general?
          - **IS.
-Isotopes (1)**.
+Isotopes ⑴**.
 Measure the isotopic ratios and abundances of D/H, noble gases, oxygen, nitrogen, and other elements in the atmosphere of Venus.
          - **LI.
-Lithosphere (1)**.
+Lithosphere ⑴**.
 Determine lithospheric parameters on Venus that are critical to rheology and potential geodynamic transitions, including: stress state, water content, physical structure, and elastic and mechanical thicknesses.
          - **HF.
-Heat flow (2)**.
+Heat flow ⑵**.
 Determine the thermal structure of the lithosphere of Venus at present day and measure in situ heat flow.
          - **CO.
-Core (2)**.
+Core ⑵**.
 Measure the size of the core of Venus and determine whether it remains partially liquid.
-   - **II.** Understand atmospheric dynamics and composition on Venus.
+   - **Ⅱ** Understand atmospheric dynamics and composition on Venus.
       - **A.** What processes drive the global atmospheric dynamics of Venus?
          - **DD.
-Deep Dynamics (1)**.
+Deep Dynamics ⑴**.
 Characterize the dynamics of the lower atmosphere (below about 75km) of Venus, including: retrograde zonal super‑rotation, meridional circulation, radiative balances, mountain waves, and transfer of angular momentum.
          - **UD.
-Upper Dynamics (1)**.
+Upper Dynamics ⑴**.
 In the upper atmosphere and thermosphere of Venus, characterize global dynamics and interactions between space weather and the ionosphere and magnetosphere.
          - **MP.
-Mesoscale Processes (2)**.
+Mesoscale Processes ⑵**.
 Determine the role of mesoscale dynamics in redistributing energy and momentum throughout the atmosphere of Venus.
       - **B.** What processes determine the baseline and variations in Venus atmospheric composition and global and local radiative balance?
          - **RB.
-Radiative Balance (1)**.
+Radiative Balance ⑴**.
 Characterize atmospheric radiative balance and how radiative transport drives atmospheric dynamics on Venus.
          - **IN.
-Interactions (1)**.
+Interactions ⑴**.
 Characterize the nature of the physical, chemical, and possible biological interactions among the constituents of the Venus atmosphere.
          - **AE.
-Aerosols (2)**.
+Aerosols ⑵**.
 Determine the physical characteristics and chemical compositions of aerosols in Venus atmosphere as they vary with elevation, including discrimination of aerosol types/components.
          - **UA.
-Unknown Absorber (2)**.
+Unknown Absorber ⑵**.
 Characterize the unknown shortwavelength absorber in the upper atmosphere of Venus and its influence on local and global processes.
          - **OG.
-Outgassing (3)**.
+Outgassing ⑶**.
 Determine the products of volcanic outgassing on Venus and their effects on atmospheric composition.
-   - **III.** Understand the geologic history preserved on the surface of Venus and the present‑day couplings between the surface and atmosphere.
+   - **Ⅲ** Understand the geologic history preserved on the surface of Venus and the present‑day couplings between the surface and atmosphere.
       - **A.** What geologic processes have shaped the surface of Venus?
          - **GH.
-Geologic History (1)**.
+Geologic History ⑴**.
 Develop a geologic history for Venus by characterizing the stratigraphy, modification state, and relative ages of surface units.
          - **GC.
-Geochemistry (1)**.
+Geochemistry ⑴**.
 Determine elemental chemistry, mineralogy, and rock types at localities representative of global geologic units on Venus.
          - **GA.
-Geologic Activity (1)**.
+Geologic Activity ⑴**.
 Characterize current volcanic, tectonic, and sedimentary activity that modifies geologic units and impact craters and ejecta on Venus.
    CR.
-Crust (2).
+Crust ⑵.
 Determine the structure of the crust of Venus in three dimensions and thickness across the surface.
       - **B.** How do the atmosphere and surface of Venus interact?
          - **LW.
-Local Weathering (1)**.
+Local Weathering ⑴**.
 Evaluate the mineralogy, oxidation state, and changes in chemistry of surface-weathered rock exteriors at localities representative of global geologic units on Venus.
          - **GW.
-Global Weathering (2)**.
+Global Weathering ⑵**.
 Determine the causes and spatial extents of global weathering regimes on Venus.
          - **CI.
-Chemical Interactions (3)**.
+Chemical Interactions ⑶**.
 Characterize atmospheric composition and chemical gradients from the surface to the cloud base both at key locations and globally.

 Because understanding Venus as a planetary system requires progress in many scientific areas, *Goals and Objectives are not prioritized*.

-Investigations are typed as **Essential** (1), **Important** (2), or **Targeted** (3) based on their relationship to the corresponding Objective.
+Investigations are typed as **Essential** ⑴, **Important** ⑵, or **Targeted** ⑶ based on their relationship to the corresponding Objective.

 Completion of all **Essential** Investigations fundamentally addresses their Objective.